ajmas/DiscordWebhookX/README.md

 # DiscordWebhookX

-This is a fork of [Artuto's DiscordWebhook](https://www.spigotmc.org/resources/discord-webhook.51537/), which appears to have been abandoned since 2019.
-Here we add to new features, behaviours and tweaks.
+This is a fork of [Artuto's DiscordWebhook](https://www.spigotmc.org/resources/discord-webhook.51537/), which has been abandoned since 2019.
+Here we add new features, behaviours and tweaks.

 The plugin provides the functionality of reacting to a certain range